marclove/handbook/about-gaslight.md

 Learning is critical in order for our business to thrive.
 We want to solve problems the best way we know how, and we want to stay on top of the trends and best practices.
+In fact, we'd like to drive these things instead of just keeping up with others around us.
+We do this by investing in learning.
+We also value learning because curiousity and discovery are things we want to encourage.
 We encourage learning by making it intentional.

 We give our people time dedicated to learning and growing.
 We send them to conferences, training classes and by keeping a library.